-For this reason I feel rutabaga needs to be balanced with something else, and one of my favorite pairings is Japansese sweet potato, the one that has a purple skin and white-ish flesh.
+For this reason, I feel rutabaga needs to be balanced with something else.
+One of my favorite pairings is Japanese sweet potato, the one that has purple skin and white-ish flesh.

 What about nutrition?
-Rutanga is considered part of the cruciferous family, and according to Mercola.com has antioxidant properties and is rich in Vitamin C and iron.
-Rich in beta-carotene, rutabaga is also an excellent source of manganese and potassium, rich in fiber, thiamin, calcium, magnesium and phosphorus.
+Rutabaga is considered part of the cruciferous family, and according to Mercola.com has antioxidant properties and is rich in Vitamin C and iron.
+Rich in beta-carotene, rutabaga is also an excellent source of manganese and potassium, rich in fiber, thiamin, calcium, magnesium, and phosphorus.

 Rutabaga and Sweet Potato Fries